bit-fu/ComposedParsing/README.md

 ## Good Points

 - Type inference is your friend.
 You need no boiler plate or syntactic sugar to formulate rules in the Parser's composition language.
 - If you write reasonably efficient rules, the machine will waste no time getting your input parsed.
-The internal representation is consciously chosen so it can be manipulated into speedy processing.
+The internal representation of rules is consciously chosen so the Parser can manipulate it into speedy processing.

 ## Remarks